yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 When a web site is delegated to a CDN, the CDN can in principle modify the web site at will, create and remove pages.
 This means that a malicious or breached CDN can pass the ACME (as well as common non-ACME) HTTPS-based validation challenges and generate a certificate for the site.
 This is true regardless of whether the CNAME mechanisms defined in the current document is used or not.

 In some cases, this is the desired behavior: the domain owner trusts the CDN to have full control of the cryptographic credentials for the site.
 The current document however assumes that the domain owner only wants to delegate restricted control, and wishes to retain the capability to cancel the CDN's credentials at a short notice.

 Following is the proposed solution where the IdO wishes to ensure that a rogue CDN cannot issue unauthorized certificates:

 - The domain owner makes sure that the CDN cannot modify the DNS records for the domain.
 The domain owner should ensure it is the only entity authorized to modify the DNS zone.
 Typically, it establishes a CNAME resource record from a subdomain into a CDN-managed domain.
 - The domain owner uses a CAA record {{!RFC6844}} to restrict certificate issuance for the domain to specific CAs that comply with ACME and are known to implement {{!I-D.ietf-acme-caa}}.
--  The domain owner uses the ACME-specific CAA mechanism {{!I-D.ietf-acme-caa}}
-to restrict issuance to a specific account key which is controlled by it, and MUST require "dns-01" as the sole validation method.
+- The domain owner uses the ACME-specific CAA mechanism {{!RFC8657}} to restrict issuance to a specific account key which is controlled by it, and MUST require "dns-01" as the sole validation method.

 We note that the above solution may need to be tweaked depending on the exact capabilities and authorisation flows supported by the selected CAs.

 ## TBC